 We recognized that our grantmaking process – focused on programmatic grants – was strong, but we had an opportunity to implement a complementary program that emphasized the kind of “clock building” Collins hearkens in his work.
 From our own work in nonprofit organizations and service on committees and boards, our team knew that often the key to this work is funding for planning, training, development and next level thinking.
 These kinds of funds are often scarce and rarely funded by institutional funders like ArcelorMittal and other corporations.

 We acted quickly and created a program called Building Resilience: Investing in Nonprofit Sustainability.
 We reached out to our existing grantees – over 100 organizations across the country – and invited them to apply for a grant that would be game changing for their sustainability.
 We made this grant application easy, and asked only two key questions: What will you do?
 How will it make your organization more sustainable?
 Less than a month later, we had received more than $2.5 million in requests from 66 organizations.
 We then embarked on the difficult task of choosing our first slate of grantees.
 In December, we announced $318,500 in grants to 14 organizations in Illinois, Indiana, Ohio and Pennsylvania.

-At the core of this program, and all our community investment programs at ArcelorMittal, is trust in our community partners.
-With every relationship, we bring our ideas and expertise to the table, but always to augment the expertise of our partners.
-We are committed to trusting their skills, expertise and strategy, and providing the resources to allow their growth, scale and increased impact wherever possible.
+At the core of this program, and all our community investment programs at ArcelorMittal, was trust in our community partners.
+With every relationship, we brought our ideas and expertise to the table, but always to augment the expertise of our partners.
+We committed to trusting their skills, expertise and strategy, and provided the resources to allow their growth, scale and increased impact wherever possible.